 JavaScript, image sensing, machine learning | Oct 2023 - Dec 2023

-Developed a street environment segmentation model for identifying different obstacles and objects in city scenes.
+Developed a street environment segmentation model for identifying different obstacles and objects in city scenes, extending my work in computer vision from classification into spatial understanding and scene parsing.

 Risk math, portfolio strategy, modeling | 2022 - Present

-Software: Python, JavaScript, React, Next.js, Flask, MongoDB, Azure, HTML, CSS, Bootstrap
+Software: Python, JavaScript, TypeScript, React, Next.js, Flask, FastAPI, MongoDB, Prisma, Firebase, Azure, HTML, CSS, Bootstrap

-AI and Data: Machine learning, TensorFlow, image labeling, segmentation, AI training interfaces
+AI and Data: Machine learning, TensorFlow, Gemini/Cohere integrations, OCR, image labeling, segmentation, AI training interfaces

-Leadership: Team leadership, project management, nonprofit operations, student mentorship
+Leadership: Team leadership, project management, nonprofit operations, student mentorship, technical direction

 Languages: English, Tamil